 The C&O's second-best option to access the Hocking Valley lines was an interchange agreement with the Norfolk & Western.
-The latter railroad's southern main line entered Ohio in Lawrence County via a bridge from Kenova, West Virginia, near a C&O interconnection with the N&W, and ran along the north shore of the Ohio to Portsmouth.
+The latter railroad's southern main line entered Ohio in Lawrence County via a bridge from Kenova, Kentucky, where the C&O had an interchange with the N&W, and ran along the north shore of the Ohio to Portsmouth.
 There the N&W's Scioto Valley line branched due north to Columbus via Waverly, Chillicothe and Circleville.
 This N&W line intersected the Hocking Valley line at Valley Crossing, five miles southeast of Columbus.
 The N&W agreed to host C&O traffic.
-By 1916, the CHV&T was handling some 5.5 million tons of northbound coal traffic interchanged onto the line, largely arriving via the N&W. Together with the 3.6 million tons originating on the CHV&T Athens and Pomeroy Subdivisions, the CHV&T was then moving some 9.2 million tons of coal into and through Columbus annually.
+By 1916, the HVRR was handling some 5.5 million tons of northbound coal traffic interchanged onto the line, largely arriving via the N&W. Together with the 3.6 million tons originating on the HVRR Athens and Pomeroy Subdivisions, the HVRR was then moving some 9.2 million tons of coal into and through Columbus annually.

 The N&W-C&O arrangement had certain mutual advantages.
 The N&W terminated at Columbus, and the C&O could take N&W coal northward to the Lake and Michigan markets.
-By 1921, the CHV&T's coal facilities on the Maumee River at Toledo were loading more than four million tons annually onto Great Lakes steamships, rivaling the volume shipped through the C&O's eastern marine terminal facilities at Newport News, Va.
-But as head-to-head competitors over virtually their entire distance from tidewater Virginia to Cincinnati, and essentially to Chicago, where the N&W had access there through a close alliance with the PRR, the C&O-N&W alliance was awkward and unsatisfactory.
-The C&O needed a better solution to realize the full advantages of owning the Hocking Valley lines in Ohio and their Lake Erie docks.
+By 1921, the HVRR's coal facilities at Presque Isle were loading more than four millions tons annually on Great Lakes steamers, rivaling the volume shipped through the railroad's eastern marine terminal facilities at Newport News, Va.
+But as head-to-head competitors over virtually their entire distance from tidewater Virginia to Cincinnati, and essentially to Chicago as the N&W had access there through a close alliance with the PRR, the situation with the N&W was awkward and unsatisfactory.
+The C&O sought to find a better solution to realize the full advantages of owning the Hocking Valley lines and Lake Erie docks.

-By 1914, with no possibility of an alternative rail link to acquire, the C&O determined to build its own new railroad from its east-west main line south of the Ohio River to replace the N&W arrangement.
+By 1914, with no possibility of an alternative rail link to acquire, the C&O determined to build its own new railroad from its east-west main line south of the Ohio to replace this N&W interchange.
 Starting at Limeville, Kentucky, near its huge coal traffic terminal at Russell, the C&O laid out an ultra-modern, high-efficiency railroad through to Columbus.
 The planned 91-mile route crossed the Ohio River at Sciotoville, via a massive bridge to be built, and paralleled the existing N&W Scioto Valley route up to Valley Crossing, where it joined the existing HVRR route into downtown Columbus.
 This project was unique in U.S. rail infrastructure, being purely an "air line" with no stations, on-line shippers or rail interchanges, built with double track, 130-lb. rail, 125-car center passing tracks, virtually no at-grade rail or highway crossings, no challenging long grades or tight curves.
 It was engineered solely to permit high speed freight throughput at least operating cost.